 There are many different platforms out there.
 Some are generic and can work across several different areas, and others are specific to Amazon.
 These tools can offer a level of specialist detail which can deliver enhanced insights.
 Let’s look at one of the most popular tools on the market: FeedbackWhiz.

 FeedbackWhiz helps you to manage all your product reviews and orders in one place.
 It fetches reviews for any ASIN in your inventory every four hours, delivering these back to your main seller dashboard and review management page.
 This allows you to monitor all your reviews, and respond to them if you wish.
 You’ll be alerted to any negative reviews almost immediately, giving you a chance to reply and promptly and, if possible, resolve the customer’s complaint.
 This will increase the chances of them deleting or amending the review.

 These negative reviews can also prove beneficial.
-Feedbackwhiz provides a keyword review feature which lets you analyse the content in your negative reviews, identifying trends and helping you to improve your product.
-In some cases it may even help you to spot fake reviews and report these to Amazon.
+Feedbackwhiz provides a keyword review feature which lets you analyze the content in your negative reviews, identifying trends and helping you to improve your product.
+In some cases, it may even help you to spot fake reviews and report these to Amazon.

 The keyword search tool can also help with your search optimization.
 By searching for keywords within the reviews and analyzing the content you get a clearer idea of what people are searching for, which can help with your future optimization strategies.